Olivercomet/Cradle/README.md

 ### Current features

 - Decompresses room graphics and displays them.
-(However, some rooms will cause an exception, and some others will not display properly.)
 - Allows you to view information about the object in a room.
 - Compatible with translated roms (Aeon Genesis etc.)
 - Dialogue viewer.